-- · GHG emissions - GHG intensity of investee companies. - Exposure to companies active in the fossil fuel sector - Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises - Exposure to controversial weapons (anti personnel mines, cluster munitions, chemical weapons and biological weapons)
+- GHG emissions - GHG intensity of investee companies. - Exposure to companies active in the fossil fuel sector - Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises - Exposure to controversial weapons (anti personnel mines, cluster munitions, chemical weapons and biological weapons)

+Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
 In addition, this Fund takes into account the PAIs through BlackRock's DNSH standard for Sustainable Investments.
 This Fund will provide information on the PAIs in its annual report.